 Please be advised that orientation week starting August 20, 2019 is MANDATORY.

 There will be several important information sessions happening as well as ceremonies and pledges.
-You will receive a schedule for the week shortly before August 21th, 2018
+You will receive a schedule for the week in August 2019.

 Included here are your other important tasks to complete prior to or on registration day.
 Also listed are other important contacts and information you may need.
 Please note that this information is current as of June 30, 2020.